NeowayLabs/presentations/k8s/real-life-kubernetes/README.md

 * Scheduling services on multiple nodes
 * Handling outages
 * Deployment and rolling updates of services
-* Deploy and update Kubernetes itself
+* Deploy and update Kubernetes itself at AWS
 * Debugging
 * Monitoring